- Unite your essay and give it direction with a theme or thesis. The thesis is the main point you want to communicate.

 - End your essay with a conclusion that refers back to the lead and restates your thesis.

-- Revise your essay at least three times.
+- Edit or revise your essay at least three times.

 - In addition to your editing, ask someone else to critique your personal statement.

-- Proofread your personal statement by reading it out loud or reading it into a tape recorder and playing back the tape.
+- Proofread your personal statement by reading it out loud.
+Record yourself reading it and then play it back so you can listen for errors.

 - Write clearly, succinctly.

 - Don't include information that doesn't support your thesis.